ScruffyTheMoose/artProject2/README.md

 /**
  * Rendering components to the canvas.
- * A matrix of position vectors for tracking the mouse is built and drawn.
+ * A matrix of position vectors for the track of the moving object is built and drawn.
  */
 function draw() {